cfex/lit/README.md

   </a>
 </p>

-# go-lightning
+# lit

-`go-lightning` is a lightweight, high-performance database interaction library for Go.
+`lit` is a lightweight, high-performance database interaction library for Go.
 It is designed to be slim, fast, and easy to use, especially when working with projections and Data Transfer Objects (DTOs).

 The project is currently used in a **production environment**.